Self-advocacy: Neurodiversity

 Jim Sinclair is credited as the first person to communicate the anti-cure or autism rights perspective in the late 1980s.
 In 1992, Sinclair co-founded Autism Network International (ANI), which publishes newsletters "written by and for autistic people" with Donna Williams and Kathy Grant, who knew Sinclair through pen pal lists and autism conferences.
-The first issue of the ANI newsletter Our Voice was distributed online in November 1992 to an audience of mostly neurotypical professionals and parents of young autistic children.
+The first issue of the ANI newsletter Our Voice was distributed online in November 1992 to an audience of mostly non-autistic professionals and parents of young autistic children.
 The number of autistic people in the organization slowly grew and ANI became a communication network for like-minded autistic people.
 In 1996, ANI established a yearly retreat and conference for autistic people, which was known as "Autreat" and was held in the United States.
 The theme of the first conference in 1996 was "Celebrating Autistic Culture" and had close to 60 participants.
 The success of Autreat later inspired similar autistic retreats, such as the Association for Autistic Community's conference, Autspace, in the US; Autscape in the UK; and Projekt Empowerment in Sweden.

-In 1996, Martijn Dekker, an autistic computer programmer from the Netherlands, launched an email list called "Independent Living on the Autism Spectrum (InLv).
+In 1996, Martijn Dekker, an autistic computer programmer from the Netherlands, launched an email list called "Independent Living on the Autism Spectrum" (InLv).
 The list also welcomed those with "cousin" conditions, such as ADHD, dyslexia, and dyscalculia.
 American writer Harvey Blume was a member of the list; he described it as embracing "neurological pluralism" in a 1997 article in The New York Times.
 Blume discussed the concept of "neurological diversity" with Australian sociologist Judy Singer.
 The term "neurodiversity" was first published in Singer's 1998 Honours thesis and in Blume's 1998 article in The Atlantic.
 Blume was an early self-advocate who predicted the role the Internet would play in fostering the international neurodiversity movement.

 In 2004, autistic researcher Michelle Dawson challenged applied behavior analysis (ABA) on ethical grounds.
 She testified in Auton v.
 British Columbia against the British Columbian government's mandatory funding of ABA.
-The same year, The New York Times covered the autism self-advocacy perspective by publishing Amy Harmon's article, "How about not curing us?
-Some autistics are pleading."
+The same year, The New York Times covered the autism self-advocacy perspective by publishing Amy Harmon's article, "How about not 'curing' us, some autistics are pleading".

-The rise of the Internet has provided more opportunities for disabled and neurodivergent people to connect and organize.
-Considering the geographical distance, communication and speech patterns of neurodivergent people and the domination of neurotypical and non-disabled professionals, and family members in established organizations, the Internet has provided a valuable space for self-advocates to organize and communicate.
-Recent research found evidence that autistic self-advocates and self-advocates with an intellectual disability are disadvantaged in many disability / autism rights organisations - tokenism is widespread.
+The rise of the Internet has provided more opportunities for disabled and so called "neurodivergent" people to connect and organize.
+Considering the geographical distance, communication and speech patterns of neurodivergent people and the domination of non-autistic and non-disabled professionals, and family members in established organizations, the Internet has provided a valuable space for self-advocates to organize and communicate.
+Recent research found evidence that autistic self-advocates and self-advocates with an intellectual disability are disadvantaged in many disability/autism rights organisations – tokenism is widespread.
 Research also shows that poverty, unpaid positions at disability organisations and lack of support are major barriers for many autistic people or people with an intellectual disability who wish to do self-advocacy.